Guardian Druid Tanking Guide

-Mastery was buffed in 5.2 for more armor.
-This helps to smooth out incoming damage and makes life easier for your healers (and you.)
+Mastery helps to smooth out incoming damage and makes life easier for your healers (and you.)
 This and your health pool should keep you up long enough for your healers to take care of you.

-Dodge: Missed strikes do no damage, but smoothing out the damage that you are taking (by stacking the other stats) is more important.
+Dodge: The opponent’s missed strikes do no damage to you, but smoothing out the damage that you are taking (by stacking the other stats) is more important.

 In-Depth Rotation Guide

-With the changes to Bear Druid tanking in patch 5.0.4 your rotation is primarily focused on generating enough rage to use your defensive abilities.
+With the changes to Bear Druid tanking in Mists of Pandaria your rotation is primarily focused on generating enough rage to use your defensive abilities.
 Core to this is Mangle which is now your primary rage generation ability along with auto-attacks which grant extra rage when a critical hit.